 Much like food delivery, the hours are very flexible for ride sharing and tipping means a second income stream in the same job.

 3. Freelance Photographer

-Freelance photography doesn’t need you to have a driver’s license, so don’t worry, there are jobs on this list for every kind of person!
-You will, however, need three things in order to become a successful freelance photographer, even if you are only doing one gig over a long weekend: a good camera, a portfolio and clients.
+Freelance photography doesn’t need you to have a driver’s license, so don’t worry!
+There are jobs on this list for everyone!
+You will, however, need three things in order to become a successful freelance photographer, even if you are only doing one gig over a long weekend.
+These are: a good camera, a portfolio and clients.